 At some point Lisa, who attended the new Peggy & Linda retreats, invited her close California friends Debra and Kathy.
 Kathy is originally from NY like myself and actually grew up in a town next to the town I grew up!
 So there was an automatic connection.

-Since I had moved to Bend, Judy felt it was time to lure another friend into quilting and convince our mutual Seattle friend, Barb to start quilting (Judy is very convincing!)
+Since I had moved to Central Oregon, Judy felt it was time to lure another friend into quilting and convince our mutual Seattle friend, Barb to start quilting (Judy is very convincing!)

 Birth of the Jelly Rollers